Ecosystems

 In addition, these types of ecosystems can also be classified according to whether the water is in motion or whether it is still or has little motion.
 For example, ponds and lakes are both stationary bodies of fresh water, while rivers and streams are moving bodies of fresh water.

 At the beginning of a fast-moving river or stream, the water is clear and there is plenty of oxygen.
 However, as the water flows, impurities can accumulate, reducing the clarity and oxygen content of the water.
+This variation affects the type of organisms that can inhabit these areas.

 You may be interested in this other article, where we explain what the difference is between biomes and ecosystems.